The 95.4 GeV di-photon excess at ATLAS and CMS: Conclusions and outlook

 In the near future, the \GW{possible} presence of a Higgs boson at about $\massAC \gev$ can be \GW{probed} by the eagerly awaited update of the ATLAS searches in the di-tau final states covering the mass region below $125\gev$. \GW{Furthermore, the Run~3 results from ATLAS and CMS in the di-photon channel near $95 \gev$ will shed light on the question whether the excesses that have been observed by ATLAS and CMS in the di-photon channel have been a first sign of a new particle.} Further into the future, the existence of a possible state \hnf\ will be tested in a twofold way at future Runs of the (HL)-LHC, where the direct searches for $\hnf$ \GW{in different channels} and the coupling measurements of $\hotf$ will benefit in particular from a significant increase of statistics.
 However, it was demonstrated in \citere{Biekotter:2023jld} that the experimental precision of the coupling measurements of the Higgs boson at $125\gev$ might not be sufficient to exclude the S2HDM interpretation of the excesses at $\massAC \gev$, or conversely confirm a deviation from the SM predictions.
 On the other hand, a future $e^+ e^-$ collider could determine the couplings of \hotf\ to a sufficiently high precision~\cite{Biekotter:2023jld}.
 Despite the suppressed couplings of the possible state at $\massAC \gev$ compared to \hotf, a future $e^+e^-$ Higgs factory could produce \hnf\ in large numbers if it has a sufficiently large coupling to $Z$ bosons, see \GW{e.g.\ \citere{Drechsel:2018mgd},} and determine its properties with high precision.

-In summary, the simultaneous observation of \GW{excesses} in the $\gamma\gamma$ channel at \GW{the same mass value of} $\massAC \gev$ at \TB{both} ATLAS and CMS together with the other observed excesses \GW{that are compatible with this mass value \TB{suggests potential prospects} \SH{in the near future} towards a possible discovery of a particle that cannot be accommodated by the SM of particle physics.}
+In summary, the simultaneous observation of excesses in the $\gamma\gamma$ channel at the same mass value of $\massAC \gev$ at both ATLAS and CMS (together with the other observed excesses that are compatible with this mass value) gives rise to the intriguing possibility that a particle that cannot be accommodated by the SM of particle physics could be discovered in the near future.